elisaaferraraa/elisaaferraraa/README.md

 ## About Me
+- 🚀 Interning at NASA Jet Propulsion Lab in the Perception Group developing vision algorithm for the future Mars Helicopter.
-- 👀 Working at CVLab of EPFL designing from scratch the traditional CV coding assignment for the COmputer Vision course of Prof. Fua Pascal.
+- 👀 Worked at CVLab of EPFL designing from scratch the traditional CV coding assignment for the COmputer Vision course of Prof. Fua Pascal.
 - 🚀 Worked as an Intern at Elythor: Visual Localization system in GNSS-denied environments
 - 📚 Attending Robotics Master in EPFL.
 Mobile Robotics Path
 - 🎓 Graduated from the University of Florence with a Bachelor's thesis titled "Analysis, Simulation, and Control of a UAV Quadrotor Prototype."